sustech-topology/TopCap/TopCap/analysis/README.md

   - Provides visualisation to analyse how the frequency fingerprint of the audio evolves over time.

 - [`MFCC.ipynb`](MFCC.ipynb)
-  - Shows how to compute mel-frequency cepstral coefficients (MFCCs), a key feature in speech and audio processing.
+  - Shows how to compute mel-frequency cepstral coefficients (MFCC), a key feature in speech and audio processing.
-  - Walks through preprocessing the audio, extracting MFCCs, and visualising the results.
+  - Walks through preprocessing the audio, extracting MFCC, and visualising the results.
   - Ideal for projects related to speech recognition and audio classification.

 ## Code features